Last Updated on November 3, 2022 by DMEditor

 You can also set and monitor project goals, see who’s working on what (and how fast), and create task reminders.

+The key to any Clickup Review is in the Task management tools.
 The task management tools allow you to handle tasks within a project and reorganize or reprioritize them according to your needs.

 Here you can also access to ClickUp’s drag and drop features and templates (all of which are customizable).